lucpierson/odoo17-to-18-community-upgrade-docker/README.md

        - you need to add the migration instruction (see at the end)

-    c) created or update you V18-MIG docker-compose.yml
+    c) create or update you V18-MIG docker-compose.yml

        - you need to run once only (==> no restart)
        - you need to add reference to the local ./OpenUpgrade